Wildernessdick/Portfolio-website/README.md

 # Note

-##This project is still in development and some features may be missing or incomplete.
-I'm working on it when I have time, but it's not my main focus at the moment.
+- This project is still in development and some features may be missing or incomplete.
+  I'm working on it when I have time, but it's not my main focus at the moment :face_with_spiral_eyes:.
   If you have any questions or feedback, please don't hesitate to contact me.

 ## Features